 Kiko joined CARCD’s team in 2018, and has since been eagerly soaking up all things RCD-related.
-Her favorite part of her role is helping organize the annual conference and put together the monthly e-newsletter, which both give her a birds-eye view of California RCDs and their work.
+Her favorite part of her role is helping organize the annual conference and put together the monthly e-newsletter, both of which give her a birds-eye view of California RCDs and their work.
 She is proud to be in service of RCDs, which she sees as a key piece in solving the wicked problem of natural resource conservation in the 21st century.
 Kiko graduated with a B.S. in agriculture from UC Davis, and stayed on campus to continue working full-time for Dining Services as their sustainability coordinator.
 There, she was lucky to lead the the resident garden program, the Student Farm purchasing program, and Dining’s sustainability education program.
-She is a lover of books and music, and a passionate noob at bike touring, home cooking, and sewing.
+She is a lover of books and music, and a passionate noob at bike touring, cooking, and sewing.

 Karen BuhrExecutive Director

 Karen Buhr has been leading CARCD for nearly 8 years and has an excellent knowledge base of California, California’s RCDs, and what it takes to get work done.
 She has facilitated countless projects throughout the state including leading a grass roots capacity building movement that facilitated over 100 RCD participants to create a vision and set of standards for California RCDs.
 In the last few years, Ms. Buhr has specifically targeted coordinating RCDs and public and private partners around climate change adaptation and mitigation as well as sustainable agriculture and ranching.
 Ms. Buhr holds an M.S. in Natural Resource Science and Management from the University of Minnesota and a B.A. in Environmental Studies from Macalester College in St. Paul, MN.